Biblical Studies with a Difference

-- Genesis–Judges on violence/genocide/the land, with special attention to the book of Joshua
+Genesis–Judges on violence/genocide, with special attention to Joshua

-The instructor will be Nik Ansell, ICS senior member in theology.
-Nik is an experienced teacher in continuing ed. and an established author in biblical studies.
-For one of his more popular pieces, see www.thebanner.org/features/2011/01/jesus-on-the-offensive
+The instructor will be Nik Ansell, ICS Senior Member in Theology.
+Nik is an experienced teacher in continuing education and an established author in biblical studies.
+You can hear from Nik in the video below or you can read one of his more popular pieces here.

 Why does Genesis introduce “God” in the plural?
 Why does the Hebrew text (but not most translations) seem to exclude the wild animals from human “dominion”?
 Why is Eve called Adam’s “helper”?
 Who are the “sons of God” and why are they so taken with the “daughters of men”?
 What kind of god would test Abraham by calling for the sacrifice of his son?
 Does Lot really intend to betray his daughters to the mob?
 Who does Jacob wrestle with at the Jabbok—Man, God, or Angel?—and does the Genesis narrative suggest an answer that has been overlooked?
 These are the kinds of questions we will discuss in module 1.